|Featured on this site|

 |Electric Clock Dealers and Parts Suppliers|

-The Electric Time Company - a current supplier of custom-manufactured electric clocks.
+The Electric Time Company - a current US supplier of custom-manufactured electric clocks.
 The company grew out of Telechron, and became their tower and master clock division

 The London Clock Centre - usually has a good selection of electrics for sale